NAME¶

 (also see the --name and --hostname options).
 This option can be

-specified multiple times to add additional mappings to /etc/hosts
+specified multiple times to add additional mappings to /etc/hosts.
+It

 conflicts with the --no-hosts option and conflicts with no_hosts=true in